 Overall this is probably over-hyped and is could be avoided simply by choosing a less complex domain name in the first place.

 For example, let’s imagine that you offer Search Engine Optimization services.
 Or is it Search Engine Optimisation (with an ‘s’ instead of a ‘z’)?
 If you were thinking of a domain name that includes the word Optimization/Optimisation then you would need to decide one way or the other.

 But what if your potential clients spell it the other way?
 And to make matters worse your main competitor spots this and registers the alternative.
 Now you’re in a real pickle and you wish you’d bought the other spelling too.

 Isn’t it best to just avoid all of this in the first place and try to avoid using any words that may have common alternative spellings or be difficult to spell?

-The alternative is to just buy up loads of alternative spellings for your domain name and the ongoing costs to renew them each year.
+The alternative is to just buy domains with loads of alternative spellings of your domain name and pay the ongoing costs to renew them each year.

-What about the length of my domain name?
+What is the best length of a domain name?

 In terms of the length of your domain, whilst you have 63 characters to play with, there is obviously no need to use them all.
 Their reaches a point in terms of the number of characters where you get a diminishing return.

 What we mean is that it may be tempting to try to stuff as many words into your domain name in an attempt to game the search engines, but there is no certainty that this will help you and it will certainly make life difficult for potential clients trying to write it out in their browser.